What is Fair Housing?

 The simple version

-It's illegal to discriminate (or place a discriminatory advert) based on the categories above.
+It's illegal to discriminate (or post a discriminatory ad) based on the categories above.
 The only exceptions are live in landlords (who can discriminate but not advertise their preference) and people in shared housing (who can discriminate and advertise based on sex only)

-It is not illegal to state your own gender, religion, race etc in your advert as these are facts - it's just illegal to state a preference based on them.
+It is not illegal to state your own gender, religion, race etc in your ad as these are facts - it's just illegal to state a preference based on them.

 There are also further conditions based on which state - or even county - you live in.
 These are usually found in Human Rights legislation and can include: